Zhenlun/generate-standard-DNA-repair-with-medras-mc/README.md

 2025-10-21: now does the first 2 points

-2025-10-22: added misrepairSpectrum output into the file. the code now only works with misrepairSpectrum function and 1 cell inside an SDD file.
+2025-10-22: added misrepairSpectrum output into the file. the code now only works with misrepairSpectrum function and 1 cell inside an SDD file. (if multiple cells in a SDD, only the output of the last one will remain due to file writing mode)